The Surprising Reasons Some Kids Avoid Physical Activity

 - Cue up a dance video, or just put on your favorite music and have a dance party.

 - Ask your child!
-Talk to your child about ways he may enjoy being active, then make a list and reference it when he needs ideas.
+Talk to your child about ways they may enjoy being active, then make a list and reference it when they need ideas.

 Physical activity builds lifelong health and strong muscles and bones.
 So while it’s important to honor a child’s feelings, it’s also important for kids to be active.
 Don’t give up.
 Instead, use your child’s interests to think of creative ways to exercise.
 You just might be inspired to get moving, too.